danielhaiem/pet-adoption/README.md

 Built as a graduation project for Israel Tech Challenge (itc) https://www.itc.tech/full-stack-development/

-You can find the deployed version here: https://petadoption-app-peqh.onrender.com or https://petadoption-app.netlify.app/
+You can find the deployed version here: https://app.danielhaiem.com/ (works universally) or https://petadoption-app-peqh.onrender.com and https://petadoption-app.netlify.app/ (do not work on apple devices due to 3rd party cookie limitations)

 Please note, there is a response delay of up to 30 seconds for the first request that comes in after a period of inactivity due to free tier limitations of back-end hosting.

-Also, deployed version currently does not allow login/signup on apple devices (i.e ios, safari, etc) due to third party cookie restrictions.

 # Tech Stack